arschles/www/content/blog/2020-06-22-async-await.md

 console.log(`the result is ready: ${theResult}`);
 ```

-So, now we can read the code from top to bottom!
-All thanks to the `await` keyword.
-There's magic going on under the hood.
-The magic differs from language to language (in JS, it's `Promises` most of the time), but the results are the same:
+Thanks to the `await` keyword, we can read the code from top to bottom.
+This gets translated to something or other under the hood, and what exactly it is depends on the language.
+In JS land, it's essentially `Promise`s most of the time.
+The results to us _programmers_ is always the same, though:

-- Programmers can read/write code from top to bottom, the way we're used to
+- Programmers can read/write code from top to bottom, the way we're used to doing it
 - No passing functions into functions means less `})` syntax to ~~forget~~ write
-- The `await` keyword is a clear symbol that `doStuff` returns a promise, which might mean it's doing something "expensive" like doing a REST API call or something
+- The `await` keyword can be an indicator that `doStuff` does something "expensive" (like call a REST API)

 #### What about the `async` keyword⁉

 In many languages including JS, you have to mark a function `async` if it uses `await` inside of it.
 There are language-specific reasons to do that, but here are some that you should care about:

-- To tell the caller that there's an `await` inside of it (which implicitly means there are `Promise`s going on behind the scenes in JS) and the caller should do an `await` on the result
+- To tell the caller that there are `Promise`s or `await`s happening inside of it
 - To tell the runtime (or compiler in other languages) to do its magic behind the scenes to "make it work"™

 ## 🏁